-- 1. Each Race Judge holds a card, on which he reports: - a.
-Bib number of verbally recalled competitors and reasons; - b.
-Bib number of warned competitors (yellow card) and reasons; - c.
-Bib number of disqualified competitors (red card) and reasons; - d.
-Any other annotation that he deems useful for the correct management and evaluation of the race. - 2.
-Each Race Judge holds a red and a yellow card, to indicate the type of sanction imposed on the athlete. - 3.
-Each Race Judge is equipped with an adequate mean of communication to get in touch with the race direction and with the other judges on the track.
+- 1. Each Race Judge holds a red and a yellow card, to indicate the type of sanction imposed on the athlete. - 2.
+Each Race Judge is equipped with an adequate mean of communication to get in touch with the Table Official and with the other judges on the track.